nzeager/ghibli-slideshow/README.md

 # React Slideshow

+## Momentum Boot Camp Project 12

+Skills:

+- Allow users to progress through a set of data one item at a time
+- Using click events in React
+- Disable buttons as appropriate
+- Allow users to start over from the first item
+- Pagination links that allow users to skip to any item

+## Below are Project Directions

 For this project you will build a component that allows a user to progress through a set of data, one item at a time.

 The user will be able to navigate through a slideshow showing information about the films of Hayao Miyazaki.